mlbench/mlbench.github.io/_posts/2020-09-08-communication-backend-comparison.md

 ### CPU vs GPU tensors?

-Only MPI and GLOO support communication of CPU tensors, while NCCL requires the use of GPU acceleration.
-This is a great advantage, as CPU training is less costly and can be sped-up using distributed training.
+MPI and GLOO support both CPU and GPU tensor communication, while NCCL only supports communication of GPU tensors.
+This is a great advantage, as CPU training is less costly and can be sped up using distributed training.

 #### CPU
 In the graph below, we compare the speeds taken to perform an `all reduce` operation between 2, 4 and 8 workers, of `Float16` and `Float32` CPU tensors.